Duane Kuiper: Personal life

 Kuiper is just one in a family of baseball broadcasters, all working in the San Francisco Bay Area.
-His younger brother, Glen Kuiper, is the play-by-play announcer for the Oakland Athletics, a job mirroring his older brother's a few miles across the bay.
+His younger brother, Glen Kuiper, was the play-by-play announcer for the Oakland Athletics from 2006 to 2023, a job mirroring his older brother's a few miles across the bay.
 Their middle brother, Jeff, is a television producer for the Giants who produces Duane's broadcasts.

 For many years, Kuiper would visit his family's farm in Sturtevant, Wisconsin whenever the Giants played the Brewers in Milwaukee.
 The farm continued to be owned by his father, Henry Kuiper, until the elder Kuiper sold it in 2018 so that the land could be redeveloped into a hospital complex.
-Henry Kuiper died in 2019 from natural causes at age 95.
+Henry Kuiper died in 2019 at age 95.

-Kuiper is a cousin of former MLB player Dick Bosman.